-Georgiana and Harvard Falls Trail is a 2.4 mile lightly trafficked out and back trail located near Lincoln, NH that features a waterfall and is rated as moderate.
+Georgiana and Harvard Falls Trail is a 2.4 mile lightly trafficked out and back trail located near Lincoln, New Hampshire that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until October.

 Nice trail by a stream.
 Probably best to do when it hasn't rained too much as there are lots of rocks to climb.
 It wasn't the most scenic trail I've been on in NH but a good quick climb that took some exertion in the middle/too parts.
 Bottom part of trail isn't marked super well with lightest yellow paint marks but the upper part has decent markings with the red paint.
 Having the app to follow with GPS makes it so you can always find the trail.